aws-samples/aws-refactoring-to-serverless/patterns/choreography-to-orchestration.md

 ## Advantages:

 - Easier to implement as one system controls the flow between components.
-The work flow is modelled and source controlled
+The work flow is modelled and version controlled

 - Simplifies end-to-end monitoring, reporting using built in visualization and audit histories.